JWKANG0308/TAAP/README.md

 ## Notes

-- This code is adapted from a Colab notebook into plain Python scripts.
+- I converted this code from a Colab notebook into plain Python scripts.
-- Google Drive paths such as `/content/drive/...` were replaced with repo-relative paths.
+- I replaced Google Drive paths such as `/content/drive/...` with repo-relative paths.
 - If you are using GitHub web upload, create the folder structure first, then upload each file into the matching folder.
-- If CelebA is too large for GitHub, do **not** upload the full dataset to GitHub.
-Keep it locally and add it to `.gitignore`.
+- I did not upload dataset due to it's size

 ## Citation

 If you use or refer to this project, please cite the report in `report/TAAP_report.pdf`.